irdx/k8s-atlantico/README.md

 ## Create an Ingress resource
-The `ingress.yaml` file is an Ingress resource that sends traffice to your service via hello-world.info.
+The `ingress.yaml` file is an Ingress resource that sends traffic to your service via hello-world.info.

 1. Create the Ingress resource by running the following command:
 ```